 Each of Alexander W. Pease and Frank B. Wyatt, II has been selected by our Board to serve as a proxy holder for the Annual Meeting.
-All shares of our common stock and Series A Convertible Preferred Stock represented by properly delivered proxies received in time for the Annual Meeting will be voted at the

-Annual Meeting by the proxy holders in the manner specified in the proxy by the stockholder.
+All shares of our common stock and Series A Convertible Preferred Stock represented by properly delivered proxies received in time for the Annual Meeting will be voted at the Annual Meeting by the proxy holders in the manner specified in the proxy by the stockholder.
 If you sign and return a proxy card without indicating how you want your shares to be voted, the persons named as proxies will vote your shares in accordance with the recommendations of the Board.

-Why are the common stockholders being asked to vote on the election of only three Directors?
+Why are the common stockholders being asked to vote on the election of only four Directors?

-Due to the classified structure of our Board, only one-third of our Board (excluding those directors designated by Carlyle pursuant to the Investment Agreement) is elected each year to serve for a threeyear term.
-As a result, the holders of shares of common stock and shares of Series A Convertible Preferred Stock, voting together as a single class, are being asked to vote for the three Class I director nominees to hold office until the 2023 annual meeting of stockholders or until their respective successors are duly elected and qualified.
+Due to the classified structure of our Board, only one-third of our Board (excluding those directors designated by Carlyle pursuant to the Investment Agreement) is elected each year to serve for a three-year term.
+In addition, the Company's Corporate Governance Guidelines provide that any director who is appointed to fill a vacancy on the Board between annual meetings stands for election at the following annual meeting, regardless of class into which such director was appointed.
+As a result, the holders of shares of common stock and shares of Series A Convertible Preferred Stock, voting together as a single class, are being asked to vote for the three Class II director nominees and one Class III director nominee that was appointed to the Board in 2021.